Paresh Shivalkar: Career

 He started by playing for Sky Hawks in the local league.
 He was selected for the under-19 and -21 national trials by Maharashtra, however, couldn't make it to the final squad.
 He moved to Mumbai, and signed for a second division team, Gulf Oil.
-While playing for Gulf Oil in the Mumbai Football League, he got noticed by Air India FC coach, Bimal Ghosh.
-He was pretty impressed at Paresh's skills, and eventually signed him for Air India FC for the next two seasons.
+While playing for Gulf Oil in the Mumbai Football League, he was noticed by Air India FC coach, Bimal Ghosh.
+He was impressed by Paresh's skills, and eventually signed him for Air India FC for the next two seasons.

 In the 2005 season, he joined Churchill Brothers S.C.
 The next season, he returned to Air India FC.